JanFrederick00/Vscode6502Debugger/Plugin/README.md

 You do not need to use WDC's TIDE or compiler at all, as this plugin uses CA65/LD65 to compile the assembly source code.

+Please note: this extension is still somewhat experimental.

 ## Prerequesites

 This plugin assumes that you have CC65 installed and accessible through your PATH variable.
 To make sure that it is correctly installed, run the command "CA65" from your command prompt.
 If windows tells you "'ca65' is not recognized as an internal or external command[...]", your PATH may be set incorrectly.